Non-vanishing of geodesic periods of automorphic forms: Introduction

 and a similar statement holds for Eisenstein series, see Proposition \ref{prop:main}.

 In particular, we obtain that for $100\%$ of edges, the vanishing of the geodesic period implies that the vertical period is very small.
 In the cases where the normal distribution of vertical periods is known, we have that almost all of the vertical periods are large (of size $\sqrt{\log N}$).
-This yields a conclusion if we can bound from above the degrees in $G_N$ of vertices in $T_\Gamma(N)$ and from below the degrees of vertices in $C_\Gamma(\log N)$.
+This yields the wanted conclusion if we can bound from above the degrees in $G_N$ of vertices in $T_\Gamma(N)$ and from below the degrees of vertices in $\tilde{C}_\Gamma(N)$.

-One can easily obtain good estimates for degrees in $T_\Gamma(N)$ from the basic properties of the graph (by counting matrices with fixed lower left entry and bounded trace).
-Using a geometric argument, we show that the degree of a vertex in $C_\Gamma(\log N)$ is lower bounded by the length of the corresponding geodesics restricted to a subdomain of the fundamental domain for $\Gamma \backslash \H$.
-We show that there exists a region $\mathcal{B} \subset \Gamma \backslash \H$ such that
+One can easily obtain good estimates for the degrees of the vertices in $T_\Gamma(N)$ from the basic properties of the graph by counting matrices with fixed lower left entry and bounded trace, see Lemma \ref{lem:c_x}.
+Using a geometric argument, we show that the degree of a vertex in $\tilde{C}_\Gamma(N)$ is lower bounded by the length of the corresponding geodesics restricted to a subdomain of the fundamental domain for $\Gamma \backslash \H$: there exists a region $\mathcal{B} \subset \Gamma \backslash \H$ such that

-Following an approach of Aka--Einsiedler \cite{akaeins} we combine effective mixing \cite{ve10} with an equidistribution theorem of Zelditch \cite{zel92} to obtain an equidistribution theorem for sparse subcollections of closed geodesics, see Theorem \ref{thm:sparse}, thus obtaining lower bounds for the right-hand side of (\ref{eq:introdeg}) on average.
+see Proposition \ref{prop:degy}.
+By combining ergodicity of the geodesic flow with the equidistribution of closed geodesics of bounded length \cite[Cor.\ 6.5]{zel92}, we obtain equidistribution for sparse subcollections of closed geodesics, see Theorem \ref{thm:sparse}, thus obtaining lower bounds for the right-hand side of (\ref{eq:introdeg}) on average.
+In the case of the modular group, we obtain equidistribution for even sparser subcollections by a result of Aka--Einsiedler \cite[Thm.\ 2]{akaeins}, see Theorem \ref{thm:AkaEin}.
+Combining these ingredients yields the proofs of Theorems \ref{main thm nonvanishing}, \ref{thm:main} and \ref{thm:Eis}.
+The proof of Theorem \ref{thm:CLTintro} follows by a general argument which allows one to ``lift'' the distribution of measures from one component to the other in a bipartite graph, as developed in Section \ref{sec:normal}.